 Valid for for

 apparel only.
-Motorcycle boots, luggage, hard parts, body parts, oils, tires, batteries and
+Boots, luggage, hard parts, body parts, oils, tires, batteries and

 oversized items do not apply.
 We will pay for shipping back to us for all exchanges, and then back to you.